zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    .. note::

-      Bro's default scripts use this event to disable an analyzer via :zeek:id:`disable_analyzer` if it's parsing the wrong protocol.
+      Zeek's default scripts use this event to disable an analyzer via :zeek:id:`disable_analyzer` if it's parsing the wrong protocol.
 That's however a script-level decision and not done automatically by the event engine.